OfficialAC18/CMP-354-Android-App-Development/README.md

 List of Applications
 - [ ] Lab-1
 - [ ] Lab-2
-- [X ] Lab-3 Tip Calculator, Using A Button to initiate handling
+- [X] Lab-3 Tip Calculator, Using A Button to initiate handling
 - [ ] Lab-4
 - [X] Lab-5 Button-less Tip Calculator, Widgets have handlers
 - [X] Lab-6 RSS Feed App (For this iteration, using Airbus RSS Feeds)